 The fact that he didn't is more evidence of his anti-Trump bias.

-He sent a letter yesterday, uh, shows that his motive all along was to damage Trump politically, delegitimize his candidacy to interfere in the election to help Joe Biden.
+And the fact that Alvin Bragg still wants the defendant gag, he sent a letter yesterday, shows that his motive all along was to damage Trump politically, delegitimize his candidacy to interfere in the election to help Joe Biden.

-You know, Bragg and Marshawn both know that this verdict will be overturned.
+Bragg and Marshon both know that this verdict will be overturned because there was never any real crime.

-The supposed felonious conduct was was never even disclosed until the trial was over and the judge read the jury instructions.
+The supposed felonious conduct was never even disclosed until the trial was over and the judge read the jury instructions.

 This is an outrageous constitutional due process violation.

-But the wrongful conviction could make the difference in a close election.
+It was deliberate, but the wrongful conviction could make the difference in a close election.

 That's why they did it.

-And as former Attorney General Bill Barr said, half the nation, if that happens, will think the election was stolen when the case is overturn, and the damage to our democracy is really breathtaking.
+And as former Attorney General Bill Barr said, half the nation, if that happens, will think the election was stolen when the case is overturned.

 Last word, Roger Severino.

-The fact that we're even wondering if a former president who's leading in the polls now to get back in office might end up in jail, even if for a short time, or with an ankle bracelet, just shows that there is no bottom when it comes to the law fair the left is willing to engage in to interfere with an election.
+The fact that we're even wondering if a former president who's leading in the polls now to get back in office might end up in jail, even if for a short time, or with an ankle bracelet, just shows that there is no bottom when it comes to the law affair the left is willing to engage in to interfere with an election.

-It's it's shameful that it's gone this far.
+It's shameful that it's gotten this far.

 I really appreciate both of you.